cite-architecture/CiteEXchange.jl/docs/src/index.md

 ```

-The `blocks` function and the `data` function provide a variety of ways to select data.
+## In more detail

+The `CiteEXchange` package provides two main functions for working with CEX data:

+- the `blocks` function parses and filters CEX sources into lists of `Block`s
+- the `data` function parses and filters CEX sources, and extracts only the data lines from the resulting `Block`s

 They are documented on the following pages.